dinesh5517/link-please-assignment/README.md

   }
 }

-3. Check Statistics
+Note: If signature verification is enabled, the request must also contain a valid X-PseudoGram-Signature header.

+Step 3 — Check the Result

 Open:

-🟠 Live /stats
+👉 Live /stats

-Example:

-{
-  "sent": 1,
-  "failed": 0,
-  "queued": 0,
-  "duplicates_blocked": 0
-}
+You can also inspect:

+Rules

+Events

+Jobs

-📡 API Endpoints
+📡 13.
+API Reference

 Method

 Endpoint

-Purpose
+Description

 🟢 GET